-Henry protests against Wales being yet under age.
-But Warham had so posit, June 27, Wales being yet under age.
-But Warham had so possessed the King with an aversion to this marriage, that, on the same day that the Prince was of age, he by his father's command, laid on him in the presence of many of the nobility and others, made a protestation in the hands of Fox, Bishop of Winchester, before a public notary, and read it himself, by which he declared, "That "whereas he, being under age, was married to the Prin-"cess Katharine; yet now, coming to be of age, he did "not confirm that marriage, but retracted and annulled BOOK II. "it, and would not proceed in it, but intended in full " form of law to void it and break it off; which he de- 1505. " clared he did freely and of his own accord."
+Upon this bull they were married, the Prince of tests against Wales being yet under age.
+But Warham had so possessed the King with an aversion to this marriage, that, on the same day that the Prince was of age, he by his father's command, laid on him in the presence of many of the nobility and others, made a protestation in the hands of Fox, Bishop of Winchester, before a public notary, and read it himself, by which he declared, "That "whereas he, being under age, was married to the Prin-" cess Katharine; yet now, coming to be of age, he did

+"it, and would not proceed in it, but intended in full II.

+"form of law to void it and break it off; which he de"clared he did freely and of his own accord."

 Thus it stood during his father's life, who continued His father to the last to be against it; and when he was just dy-suaded it. ing, he charged his son to break it off, though it is possible that no consideration of religion might work so much on him, as the apprehension he had of the troubles that might follow on a controverted title to the crown; of which the wars between the houses of York and Lancaster had given a fresh and sad demonstration.
 Apr.
 22, The King being dead, one of the first things that came 1509.
 King Henry VII. under consultation was, that the young King must ei-dies. ther break his marriage totally, or conclude it.
-Argu-Henry, bements were brought on both hands; but those for it ing come to the crown, prevailed most with the King: so, six weeks after he marries her, June 3. came to the crown, he was married again publicly, and They are crowned, soon after they were both crowned.
+Argu-Henry, bements were brought on both hands; but those for it ing come to the crown, prevailed most with the King: so, six weeks after he marries her, came to the crown, he was married again publicly, and They are crowned, soon after they were both crowned.
 On the first day June 24. of the year she made him a very acceptable new year's Jan.
-1, gift of a son, but he died in the February thereafter : 1511.
-Dies, Feb. she miscarried often, and another son died soon after 22.
+1, gift of a son, but he died in the February thereafter: Dies, Feb. she miscarried often, and another son died soon after 22.
 Another he was born; only the Lady Mary lived to a perfect born, and dies Nov. age.
-1514.
-Lady Mary

-In this state was the King's family when the Queen Lady Mary left bearing more children, and contracted some dis-19, 1516. eases that made her person unacceptable to him; but was, as to her other qualities, a virtuous and grave princess, much esteemed and beloved both of the King and the whole nation.
-The King, being out of hopes of 1518. more children, declared his daughter Princess of Wales, Treatyand sent her to Ludlow to hold her court there, and 10 Reg. projected divers matches for her.
-The first was with His daughthe Dolphin, which was agreed to between the King ter Mary of France and him the ninth of November, 1518, as to the Dol-phin, Oct. appears by the treaty yet extant.
-But this was broken $\frac{1}{11}$.
-F
+In this state was the King's family when the Queen born, Feb. left bearing more children, and contracted some dis-19, 1516. eases that made her person unacceptable to him; but was, as to her other qualities, a virtuous and grave princess, much esteemed and beloved both of the King and the whole nation.
+The King, being out of hopes of 1518. more children, declared his daughter Princess of Wales, Treaty-Rolls, and sent her to Ludlow to hold her court there, and 10 Reg. projected divers matches for her.
+The first was with His daughter Dolphin, which was agreed to between the King contracted of France and him the ninth of November, 1518, as to the Dolphin, Oct. appears by the treaty yet extant.
+But this was broken 11.